Lithuanian Liberty Union

 The Lithuanian Liberty Union (Lietuvos laisvės sąjunga, LLS) was a far-right political party in Lithuania.

 History

-The party was established in 1992 as a breakaway from the Lithuanian Freedom League, and was formerly registered as a political party on 13 September 1994.
+The party was established in 1992 as a breakaway from the Lithuanian Freedom League, and was formally registered as a political party on 13 September 1994.
 It contested the 1992 elections, but received just 0.4% of the vote and failed to win a seat.
 In the 1996 elections it increased its vote share to 1.5%, but again failed to win a seat.

 The 2000 elections saw the party's vote share fall to 1.3%, but it succeeded in winning its first seat, taken by Vytautas Šustauskas. Šustauskas was the party's candidate in the 2002–03 presidential elections, but received just 0.4% of the vote.
 The party lost its sole Seimas seat in the 2004 elections.

 The party was dissolved in 2011 and the Union for the President of Lithuania was established as a replacement.